BrazenCloud/yaml/README.md

 ### Import YAML

-To import a job definition into Runway, you'll need to do the following first:

-- Authenticate to Runway (see the [Runway PowerShell repository](https://github.com/runway-software/runway-powershell))
-- Locate the file on your disk or have the yaml loaded already
+To import a job definition into Runway, you'll need to locate the file on your disk or have the yaml loaded already

-Run:

 ```powershell
 Sync-RwResourceYaml -PathToYaml .\DemoJob.yaml